CMST 4M03 Comm,Cult,Tech

 Guidelines to consider as you plan your presentation:

 - Determine and define the research questions based on your assigned topic (and figure out which “great question” you want to answer.)

 - Determine data gathering and analysis techniques

 - Evaluate and analyze the data in collaboration with the group

 - Prepare the oral report in collaboration with the group

 * This activity will involve a minimum of two meetings for each collaborating group.
 These meetings will be held outside class, at a time of convenience to members of your group.
 The instructor will not supervise these meetings.
 It is the responsibility of each group to ensure attendance and a fair division of the tasks among group members.
-Each group will give a brief oral presentation in class (i.e. 20-5 minutes), according to the schedule of group assignments.
-Please, note that I’ve chosen to focus on radio, photography and cinema but your case studies can go beyond these topics.
-You can choose to present on historical technologies such as the telegraph or contemporary phenomena such as video on demand or digital television.
+Each group will give a brief oral presentation in class (i.e., 30-40 minutes), according to the schedule of group assignments (as indicated in the reading and lecture schedule that follows).

 Policy on Missed Work, Extensions, and Late Penalties: